PaloAltoNetworks/SkilletBuilder/docs/builder_tools.rst

   Uses an 'out of the box' empty configuration as the baseline.
 This is useful to generate skillets for complete configurations used in demonstrations and POCs.
+  Enter the device API credentials to export the running or candidate configuration file.

   .. image:: images/Generate_Skillet_online_mode_menu.png
      :width: 600

-  Enter the device API credentials to export the running or candidate configuration file.
+     :align: center

 ..
 NOTE::
     The skillet attempts to ensure correct snippet ordering.
 In some cases the snippets must be manually